Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/user-management-access-controls.md

 ![In Unleash's Single Sign-On page, there are four tabs to set up Open ID Connect, SAML 2.0, traditional passwords, and SCIM.](/img/use-case-user-mgmt-saml.png)

-By integrating Unleash with these systems, organizations can ensure that every engineer accessing feature flags undergoes a rigorous, centralized authentication process.
-These integrations ensure a transparent, auditable system where every access can be traced, logged, and validated.

-### Implement security beyond passwords

-Migrate completely from password-based authentication to single sign-on to dramatically improve your organization's security posture and audit capabilities.

-With single sign-on, security teams can track exactly who accessed feature flags, when, and from where, giving visibility into system interactions.
-Implement SSO as your primary (and preferably only) authentication method.

-By migrating from password-based login, you can:

--   Immediately eliminate password-related security risks.
--   Centralize user authentication through your identity management system.
--   Get detailed logging of every access attempt, including user identity, timestamp, and source.
--   Simplify user lifecycle management through automated provisioning and de-provisioning.
--   Comply with enterprise security standards and regulatory requirements.

-## Automated user management

-User management at scale is difficult without robust automation.
-SCIM (System for Cross-domain Identity Management) protocols help you automatically provision and de-provision user accounts.
-When an employee joins or leaves your organization, their feature flag access can be automatically adjusted without manual changes.

 When you connect Unleash to your identity provider, user groups are no longer managed manually.
 Instead, the synchronization process becomes an automated, dynamic workflow that instantly reflects organizational changes.
 Follow our step-by-step guide to set up [user group syncing](/how-to/how-to-set-up-group-sso-sync).
 With SSO integration, groups defined in your identity provider are directly mapped to Unleash access groups.
 This means: